 Chrysanthemum

-Chrysanthemum is a poet, a performance artist, and a public historian.
-She is the winner of a 2023 Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation, a Kundiman Fellow, and the recipient of Lambda Literary's 2023 Justin Chin Memorial Scholarship.
-She serves as Co-Director of the Providence Poetry Slam, one of the oldest slam venues in the nation.
+Chrysanthemum is a poet, performance artist, and public historian.
+She serves as Co-Director of the Providence Poetry Slam, one of the oldest slam venues in the US.
+She is the recipient of a 2023 Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation, a Kundiman Fellow, and a 2023 Justin Chin Memorial Scholarship from Lambda Literary.
+In 2024, she was named the inaugural Poet-in-Residence for LGBTQ Writers in Schools’ first LGBTQ+ Youth Poet Laureate Residency.

 Selected publications and performances